kockarevicivan/javascript-snippets/README.md

 # algorithm-snippets

-A set of simple algorithms for demonstrating purposes.
+A set of simple algorithms for demonstrating purposes, written in JavaScript.

 ## Project setup
 ```